Environmental Protection Agency (EPA).

-The State of New Mexico has committed in its maintenance plan to continue operation of an appropriate ozone monitoring network and to work with EPA in compliance with 40 CFR part 58 with regard to the continued adequacy of such a network, if additional monitoring is needed, and when monitoring can be discontinued.
+The State of New Mexico has committed in its maintenance plan to continue operation of an appropriate Start Printed Page 28186ozone monitoring network and to work with EPA in compliance with 40 CFR part 58 with regard to the continued adequacy of such a network, if additional monitoring is needed, and when monitoring can be discontinued.
 Table 9 below, contains information on the current ozone monitoring network in the Sunland Park nonattainment area.

 |Name||AIRS monitor ID||County site ID||Monitoring period|

 |Desert View, NM||35-013-0021||0021||1996-Present.|